 Because of naive realism, there's ludicrous legislative consequences.
-After the senate refused a ban on selling weapons to those on the terrorist watchlist a second time, I immediately wrote this article after sending an abstract to President Obama: "This is insane.
+After the senate refused a ban on selling weapons to those on the terrorist watchlist a second time, I immediately wrote President Obama: "This is insane.
 If people are too dangerous to board a plane, they are too dangerous to buy a gun.
 President Bush himself said, 'Either you are for us or you are against us.
 From this day forward, any nation that continues to harbor or support terrorism will be regarded by the United States as a hostile regime.'
 The republican party has, by its own definition, become a hostile regime!"

 Moreover in January, Senator Paul is planning to block Mr. Obama's executive order non gun control, because obstructing 2nd-Amendment rights without due process is unconstitutional.
 That doesn't make sense either, because there was no due process in blocking people from boarding a plane in the first place.
 So his objection is an ad-hoc grandstanding for gun activists, playing party politics, jeopardizing human lives, ignoring the real problem, and making the Republican party a hostile regime by its own definition.
 Republicans also claim the President was lying, but he was not.
 He was saying the total truth.
 It is insane to let people get guns who are considered too dangerous to get on a plane.
 If there is going to be any ad-hoc solution, it should be to prevent people on the no-fly list from getting guns first, because that will still be needed later.
 THEN the no-fly list should be fixed.